Data Storage Devices 101: A Guide to All Devices Used To Store Data and Images

 There is a huge market for tablets, which are quickly replacing the PC market.
 Many tablets are portable and can easily become damaged.
 Tablets, like cell phones, have internal and on board NAND flash memory chips, which are sensitive to environmental changes (i.e., temperature, humidity, pressure, etc.) and impact (i.e., being dropped, banged, jostled, etc.).

-Gone are the days of stationary computers in clean rooms.
+Gone are the days of stationary computers in controlled lab environments.
 Our ever-growing array of compact, mobile devices has granted us a variety of compact data storage devices.
+But they break so we also recover data from broken phone problems and all else in-between.
 Although amazingly convenient, these devices are far more susceptible to damage.

 Recovering data from small, compact devices can present a challenge.
 You should also choose an expert with both experience and positive reviews.
 The fact is, you may only have one shot at retrieving as much data as possible.
 Would you leave that shot to chance and an inexperienced data recovery technician who may or may not have firsthand experience working with these intricate storage devices? eProvided can get inside these tablets when they stop functioning and consumers need to recover their data.